Scale-by-scale energy transfers in bubbly flows: Scale-by-Scale Energy Transfers

 Likewise, we write equations for $\rho\boldsymbol{u}\cdot\partial_t\boldsymbol{u}^\prime$, $\boldsymbol{u}\cdot\partial_t\rho'\boldsymbol{u}'$ and $\rho'\boldsymbol{u}'\cdot\partial_t\boldsymbol{u}$.
 Using the above equations and after averaging over the entire domain, we get the KHM relation (see Appendix \ref{app:deriv_khm} for details):

-The expressions for the contributions due to advective nonlinearity $\mathcal{N}$, viscous dissipation $\mathcal{D}$, pressure $\mathcal{P}$, surface tension $\mathcal{F}^\sigma$, and buoyancy injection $\mathcal{F}^g$ are:
+The expressions for the contributions due to advective nonlinearity $\mathcal{N}(\br)$, viscous dissipation $\mathcal{D}(\br)$, pressure $\mathcal{P}(\br)$, surface tension $\mathcal{F}^\sigma(\br)$, and buoyancy injection $\mathcal{F}^g(\br)$ are:

-where $a$ stands for either $g$ (buoyancy) or $\sigma$ (surface tension).
-We would like to highlight that the structure of the individual contributions in \eqref{eq:khm_contri} is similar to that in \eqref{eq:f1_contri}.
+where $c$ stands for either $g$ (buoyancy) or $\sigma$ (surface tension).
+We would like to highlight the similarity in the structure of the budget contributions in \eqref{eq:khm_contri} and \eqref{eq:f1_contri}.
+The above correlation functions can be exactly mapped to the quantities in the filtered budget in \eqref{eq:f1_contri} (obtained by sharp-spectral filters) using equation \eqref{eq:WienerKhnichin}.

-The KHM relations derived for compressible flows \citep{GaltierBanerjee2011,Lai_Charonko_Prestridge_2018} are identical to \eqref{eq:khm} in the incompressible limit ($\nabla \cdot \bu=0$).
-Furthermore, for iso-density flows, \eqref{eq:khm} reduces to the standard KHM relation (see \citet{Frisch_1995}).
-The isotropic sectors of the above quantities can be obtained via shell-averaging.
+The KHM relations derived for compressible flows \citep{GaltierBanerjee2011,Lai_Charonko_Prestridge_2018} are identical to \eqref{eq:khm} in the incompressible limit ($\bnabla \cdot \bu=0$).
+Note that \eqref{eq:khm} is identical to the KHM relation derived in the recent work of \citet{Fabien_2025}.
+Furthermore, for iso-density flows, \eqref{eq:khm} reduces to the standard KHM relation as in \citet{Frisch_1995}.
+To make comparison with the scale-by-scale budget equation, we perform an angular averaging and obtain the contribution from the isotropic sector for different terms.